Monoaware/Monoaware/README.md

 ✨ **FUN FACT:**

-I love coconut coffee lattes and chocolate-flavored FairLife shakes!
+I love coconut coffee lattes and chocolate-flavored Fairlife shakes!
 These are my go-to beverages outside of a warm cup of green tea or plain water.